Wanganui Basin

 The Wanganui Basin (also spelled Whanganui Basin) is an onshore-offshore basin on the North Island of New Zealand.
-The basin provides an important stratigraphic and palaeontological record for the late Neogene marine environment of New Zealand.
+The basin provides an important stratigraphic and palaeontological record of the late Neogene marine environment of New Zealand.

 Location and setting

 The Wanganui Basin is located on the west coast of the North Island of New Zealand, within the Manawatū-Whanganui and Taranaki regions.
-The basin is roughly oval in shape, with the longer (approximately 180 km) axis running west-south-west/east-north-east, and has a width of approximately 100 km.
+The basin is roughly oval, with the longer (approximately 180 km) axis running west-south-west/east-north-east, and has a width of approximately 100 km.
 A little under half of the basin is onshore, extending inland around the lower reaches of the Whanganui and Rangitikei Rivers before terminating at the foot of the North Island Volcanic Plateau.
 The southern half of the basin extends into the South Taranaki Bight.
 The major population centre within the basin is along the coast, around the city of Whanganui.